celadari/json-logic-scala/docs/_posts/define-as-a-service.md

 └
 ```

-*Example*
+**Example**:

-You may implement following classes and replace objects `A` by objects `B` before evaluation.
+You can implement following classes, replacing objects `A` with objects `B` before evaluation.
 ```scala

 // package com.myownpackage.operators
 object OperatorA extends Operator {
   ...
 }
 ```

-and instead of passing it manually to `EvaluatorLogicConf.createConf` you may just define file `classA`
+Instead of passing it manually to `EvaluatorLogicConf.createConf`, you can just define
-in directory `META-INF/services/com.celadari.jsonlogicscala.evaluate.MethodConf/`
+file `classA` in the directory `META-INF/services/com.celadari.jsonlogicscala.evaluate.MethodConf/`

 ```properties
 className=com.myownpackage.operators.OperatorA